hpanno/LosOsosWeedAbatement/README.md

 Import each kml into QGIS and save as a .shp.
 Import all data into Arc and merge to one file.
-Perform a join from the points to the parcel layer. make sure that it is looking for the parcel in which the point sits inside.
+Perform a join from the points to the parcel layer.
+Make sure that it is looking for the parcel in which the point sits.
 Select the following fields:

 		APN, APN-9, OWNER, ADDRESS-1, CITY, STATE, ZIP, PLUS_4, SITUS_1, STREET_1, TYPE_1

 Using X Tools Pro: table operations> export table as MSWord Doc.
-The table will open automatcally in MSword.
+The table will open automatically in MSword.
 Select the APN column; in the 'Home' ribbon select 'Conditional Formatting'; 'Highlight cell rules'; 'duplicate' --> go through and confirm/validate these duplicates; delete any duplicated entires.

 ######In GoogleEarth